-C. Microbiology
+B. Microbiology

-Microbiology whole round samples will be cut from the deeper end of the core section directly adjacent to the MAD sample (Figure 7-2, B).
+Microbiology whole round samples will be cut from the deeper end of the core section directly adjacent to the Pore Water sample as part of the whole round set (Figure 7-2, B).

 One 15 cm whole round sample for microbiology will be cut from each 1.5 m section (~6 per every 9 m) from the seafloor to depths just below the estimated SMT.